ricardostagle/mix-files-data-to-xls/README.md

-# Export xls mixing data form a html table and a xls with PHP.
+# Export xls mixing data from a html table and a xls with PHP.

 Simple code to convert html file to csv reading te html code , getting table values and moving them to an array for finally export the csv file.